AlphaHydrae/blog/source/_posts/2013-01-24-its-reborn.markdown

 categories:
 ---

 My hacker ego has finally had enough of WordPress.
 Real men use a terminal and write their posts in Markdown.
-I'm hoping this [Octopress](http://octopress.org) blog engine will make me feel more at home.
+I'm hoping this [Octopress](http://octopress.org) will make me feel more at home.